soccerbro421/boonjae-website/privacy_policy.markdown

 Hopefully that has clarified things for you and as was previously mentioned if there is something that you aren't sure whether you need or not it's usually safer to leave cookies enabled in case it does interact with one of the features you use on our site.

-For more general information on cookies, please read the Cookies Policy article.

 However if you are still looking for more information then you can contact us through one of our preferred contact methods: